 Other medical conditions that can create ringing in your ears include:

 - muscle spasms in your middle ear

-- Meniere’s disease (an inner ear condition that affects hearing and balance)
+- Meniere’s disease, which is an inner ear condition that affects hearing and balance

 - head and neck injuries

-Your doctor will perform a physical examination of your ears and conduct a hearing test to diagnose tinnitus.
+Your doctor will examine your ears and conduct a hearing test to diagnose tinnitus.
 An audiologist will transmit sounds through a set of headphones to one ear at a time.
-You’ll be asked to respond visibly—by raising your hand or making a similar gesture—when you hear each sound.
-Your doctor may be able to diagnose the cause of your tinnitus by comparing what you can hear to what people of your age and gender should be able to hear.
+You’ll respond visibly by raising your hand or making a similar gesture when you hear each sound.
+Your doctor may be able to diagnose the cause of your tinnitus by comparing what you can hear to what people of your age and sex should be able to hear.

-Your doctor may also use imaging tests, such as a CT or MRI scan, to see if you have deformities or damage in your ears.
+Your doctor may also use imaging tests, such as a CT or MRI scans, to see if you have deformities or damage to your ears.
 CT and MRI tests use X-ray and radio waves to create images of your internal organs.
-Standard X-rays do not always show tumors, blood vessel disorders, or other abnormalities that can affect your hearing.
+Standard X-rays don’t always show tumors, blood vessel disorders, or other abnormalities that can affect your hearing.

 Your doctor will treat any underlying medical conditions causing your tinnitus.
-Blood vessel abnormalities will be corrected, and excess earwax can be removed.
-If medications are contributing to your tinnitus, your doctor may switch your prescriptions in an effort to restore normal hearing.
+Your doctor will address any blood vessel abnormalities and remove any excess earwax.
+If medications are contributing to your tinnitus, your doctor may switch your prescriptions to restore normal hearing.

-Drug therapy can also be effective in reducing the sounds you hear in your ears.
-Tricyclic antidepressants and antianxiety medications, including Xanax, amitriptyline, and notriptyline, can lessen the ear sounds in some cases.
+Drug therapy can also help reduce the sounds you hear in your ears.
+Tricyclic antidepressants and antianxiety medications, including Xanax, amitriptyline, and nortriptyline, can lessen the ear sounds in some cases.
 However, not everyone responds to drug therapy and the side effects can be bothersome.

 Side effects of medications used to treat tinnitus may include: